Guidelines for grant applicants

 Publicity of applications

-Taike submits information about all grant decisions for publication on the tutkiavustuksia.fi website (Act on Discretionary Government Grants 688/2001 and Government Decree 1394/2022).
+All positive grant decisions made by Taike are published on the Tutkiavustuksia.fi service (Act on Discretionary Government Grants 688/2001 and Government Decree 1394/2022).